MinecraftU/mcu-curriculum/level_5/section_7.md

 * Harvest level (0-3): Determines what types of blocks the tools can break properly (0 is wood, 3 is diamond).
 * Durability (Diamond = 1562): The number of uses before the tool breaks.
-* Block and Entity damages: Determine how much damage the tool material does to blocks and entities, respectively (these arguments are floats).
+* Block and Entity damages (both floats): Determine how much damage the tool material does to blocks and entities, respectively.
 * Enchantability (Gold Armor = 25): How well a tool can be enchanted (higher number means better enchantments at lower levels).

 Since we've made `COPPER` a static variable, we can later refer to it as `CopperMod.COPPER` for registering our tools with the game.
 Generally, `final` variables are in all-caps, therefore we call our `final` variable `COPPER`.